-antenna with an integral RFpackage and compact indoor unit, takes less than a workday to install.
+antenna with an integral RF package and compact indoor unit, takes less than a workday to install.
 Site selection and licensing are also simplified with the Ku-band.
 The central hub station with comprehensive monitoring, control and diagnostic capabilities can be located adjacent to a data center or at a shared site.

 The NEXTAR network can be custom-tailored to a user's exacting needs-data rates from 75bps to 56Kbps plus voice and video capability.
-It eliminates the wasted transmission capacity and high cost of NUMBER 137 1.3-MICRON OEICs FOR GIGA-BIT LINKS.
+It eliminates the wasted transmission capacity and high cost of traditional alternatives.